-- Rely on other women.
+- Be clear and firm about pumping needs.
+Explain that you have to pump, and most people will be understanding.
 If your work environment is less flexible or you’re worried about speaking up, find an ally among your colleagues to help you feel more comfortable.

 - Plan ahead for travel.
 If you’re traveling to a conference, ask about pumping stations in advance.
 More conferences are starting to rent private pumping pods for attendees and speakers.
 And, if you plan to fly, be sure to check the latest air travel guidelines for transporting pumps and liquids.